I’m Shannon! I’m a wife, mom of three, doctor, and blogger!

 I’m happy you found me!
 Let’s blog our way to debt FREE!

-You can snag my FREE budgeting workbook, and join my community of subscribers here.
+You can snag my FREE budget planner, and join my community of 10K+ subscribers here.

 I won’t spam you, but I will offer helpful tips for frugal living, getting out of debt, and sharing every step of our debt free journey!